Get exclusive premium content! Sign up for a membership now!

 Step 1: Put the sleeve hems together

-Place your lining and dress fabric side by side, align them by your dress’ sleeve.
+Place your lining and dress fabric side by side, align them with your dress’s sleeve.
 With the right sides together, stitch to the hem of the sleeves.

 Tip: Make sure your lining is at least 2 inches shorter than the fabric dress.
 Your fabric dress should be able to fold inside the hem of the sleeve and attach to the lining.